CAO offers 2025: Random selection used for two maximum-points courses this year

 However, just one course (biomedical, health and life sciences) has used random selection for the first round of offers, the college said.

-Random selection has also been used at the University of Galway, where points requirements jumped for two-thirds of its courses across all major subject areas.
+Random selection has also been used at the University of Galway, where points requirements jumped for two-thirds of its courses across all main subject areas.

 Its degree in medicine, which requires 728 points (including Hpat) and its new course in pharmacy (601 points) have used random selection this year.